-Eventim is the official ticket partner for Manchester Arena
+Eventim is the official ticketing partner for Manchester Arena.

-The Manchester Arena is one of the busiest venues in the world and the largest indoor arena in Europe.
+Manchester Arena, managed and operated by SMG Europe, is one of the busiest venues in the world and the largest indoor arena in Europe.

-Opened in 1995, Manchester Arena has staged some huge names including Lady Gaga.
-One Direction, Jay Z, Katy Perry, Rhianna, U2, The Rolling Stones, Madonna, Pavarotti and the record-breaking 2010/11 residency of local comedian Peter Kay.
+Since opening in 1995, the Arena has hosted the biggest names in live entertainment including U2, The Rolling Stones, Madonna, Lady Gaga, Pavarotti and the record-breaking 2010/2011 residency by local comedian Peter Kay.

-In addition to live music, Manchester Arena has also hosted some of the biggest events in the UK sporting calendar including several 2002 Commonwealth Games' events, the 2008 FINA World Swimming Championships and international boxing bouts by Mike Tyson, David Haye, Joe Calzaghe and local champions Ricky Hatton and Amir Khan.
+In addition to live music, the venue has also staged some of the biggest events in the UK sporting calendar including several 2002 Commonwealth Games' events, the 2012 Olympic basketball warm-up match between team USA and GB, the 2008 FINA World Swimming Championships and international boxing bouts by Mike Tyson, David Haye, Joe Calzaghe and local champions Ricky Hatton, Amir Khan and Anthony Crolla.

 Currently there are no events for the Manchester Arena .